-I made this Spartans birthday cake for my son's 10th birthday.
-Football was his number 1 interest at that age and so naturally, when I asked him what cake he wanted for his birthday, the request was off course a football themed one!
+I made this Spartans birthday cake for my son’s 10th birthday.
+Football was his number 1 interest at that age.
+And so naturally, when I asked him what cake he wanted for his birthday, the request was of course a football-themed one!

-To be specific, he wanted a cake with a design that is centred around his team, the Spartans.
+To be specific, he wanted a birthday cake with a design that is centered around his team, the Spartans.
 My boy used to play in a local community youth football and his team name was The Spartans.
-I still remember how he used to look forward for his football sessions every weekend and how he used to practice tirelessly at home every evening.
+I still remember how he used to look forward to his football sessions every weekend.
+And how he used to practice tirelessly at home every evening.

-The cake I made for him was a single tier cake.
+The birthday cake I made for him was a single tier cake.
 We had a small family gathering at home to celebrate his birthday and so a single tier cake was sufficient.
-And because I also had to prepare other goodies for the party, I told him that I will keep the deco on the cake simple to which he happily agreed, so long as the theme is there.
+And because I also had to prepare other goodies for the party, I told him that I will keep the deco on the cake simple.
+He happily agreed, so long as the theme was there.

-So I choose to decorate the cake with simple piped designs in buttercream.
-Off course the Spartans logo was cut out of fondant and I chose to use fondant for the logo as it was the most time efficient way to get the logo on the cake other than using an edible image which I was not very keen on.
+So I choose to decorate the birthday cake with simple piped designs in buttercream.
+Of course the Spartans logo was cut out of fondant.
+I chose to use fondant for the logo as it was the most time-efficient way to get the logo on the cake other than using an edible image which I was not very keen on.